kampersanda/poplar-trie/README.md

 To measure the performance, we inserted strings in a dataset to a data structure in random order, and measured the maximum resident set size and insertion time.
 The lookup time was measured by retrieving a million strings randomly extracted from the dataset.

+The source codes for the experiments are at [dictionary_bench](https://github.com/kampersanda/dictionary_bench).

 ### Page Titles of English Wikipedia

 - Dataset: All page titles from English Wikipedia in Sep.
 2018